 ):

-"""Creates a new TSPDomain to generate instances for the Symmetric Travelling Salesman Problem
+"""Create a new Symmetric Travelling Salesman Problem instance.

 Args: